-When you rent a house in Southern California and Ohio, you will typically sign a one year lease.
+When you rent a house in Ohio and California, you will typically sign a one year lease.
 Of course, these terms can vary.
 Some leases last two years, some 6 months, and some are month to month.
 Each month you must pay the rent on time in order to avoid eviction.
 While renting does decrease your responsibility, you should remember that your rent is paying somebody else’s mortgage.
 You could be spending the very same amount each month to buy a house, yet you will also be building equity and investing your money into a tangible asset that can benefit you for years to come.
 Renting works for people looking for somewhere to live on a temporary basis, but if you don’t feel like moving again for the next few years, buying a house is the way to go.

 Buying your house outright is typically the way most people acquire a home of their own.
 Apply for loans, work with an agent, go to open houses, and hope that there aren’t hidden defects you accidentally overlook.
 While the process works for many, saving up for a down payment and getting your credit high enough to qualify for a traditional loan can prove to be a challenge.
-When you buy a house in Southern California and Ohio the traditional way, you’ll need to have a good amount of cash upfront as well as the ability to qualify for a loan.
+When you buy a house in Ohio and California the traditional way, you’ll need to have a good amount of cash upfront as well as the ability to qualify for a loan.
 That is unless you are paying for the home in cash.
 Buying a house outright can sometimes cause buyers remorse.
 The neighborhood may not be what you thought, commutes may take too long, or the house may not be what you had hoped.
 With a rent to own, lease-option agreement, you will be able to experience actually living in the home before you decide to buy it.

 Creating The Right Agreements